easytarget/microPyEZfonts/Unicode/README.md

 Next we will need a list of characters to add to the font!
 * The easiest way to do this is to create a 'charset' file with the characters you want in it.

-For this example I have a file which says 'Hello' in simplified Chinese, a newline, and 'microPython' with a 'µ'.
+For this example I have a file which says 'Hello' in simplified Chinese followed by a newline and 'microPython' with a 'µ'.

 ```console
 user@pc:~/MPython/uniProj$ cat unicode.txt